Jason2866/Tasmota-specials/README.md

 ## Build variants:

-- Tasmota Zigbee gateway build
+- Tasmota Zigbee gateway build (based on TI CC2530)
+- Tasmota Zigbee for Sonoff ZigbeeBridge (based on EFR32)
 - Tasmota Rules with all the extras enabled
 - Scripting included instead of rules
 - Ethernet ESP32 for wired LAN (needs Ethernet hardware module)